-Young men and women running in city by river
+Young men and women running on city streets.
+They are wearing sport clothing.

 Why five years of transforming tax and finance functions is paying off